 Rowan Dempster is the Direction of Path Planning for Year 4.
 If you have any questions about the projects or your application, feel free to email him at firstname.lastname@example.org.

-The Infrastructure Group is responsible for creating the tools needed to integrate and support the modules of all the other groups.
+The Infrastructure & Simulation group is responsible for creating the tools needed to integrate and support the modules of all the other groups.
 Members will be working on setting up continuous integration, maintaining and improving the development and production (in-car) environments, and implementation of various visualizations and tools to support the other groups, both in their local environment and when testing in the car.
 Infrastructure members will gain experience working with technologies such as Docker, ROS, Python and C++.

 In Winter 2021, the Infrastructure group will be working on the following projects: